Skip to content Skip to footer navigation

 Style: A traditional stainless steel toaster is most common (and it'll complement a similarly-styled kettle without needing to be from the brand's own 'collection').
 But for something different, you may want to consider one with an unusual colour or finish.

 Repairability: Most toasters are cheap and are designed to go into your e-waste at the end of their life or get replaced completely under warranty, rather than repaired.
 However, at the time of writing, some brands (such as Dualit and Milantoast) do sell toasters with several replaceable, serviceable parts and five-year warranty periods (compared with the typical one or two years).
 While they cost significantly more upfront, they could outlast several years' worth of cheap toaster purchases.
-Some brands sell basic parts such as new crumb trays.
+Some other brands sell basic replacement parts such as new crumb trays.

 Stock images: Getty, unless otherwise stated.